patricksevat/commit-spa/README.md

 - Integration tests: check if needed, could be that Enzyme is enough, otherwise Cypress.
 Will need to remove Puppeteer that came with template

+### Focus points

+- No focus on A11y, I've shown that in the previous demo
+- No focus on theming, I've shown that in previous demo
+- Focus on services
+- Focus on testing

+###

 ## Time log

 ### August 16th